jesseflorig/vanlab/spec/devices.md

 # Fleet 1 MQTT sensor spec
-This is the MQTT topic spec for a variety of sensors
+MQTT topic specification for a variety of sensors

 ## Sensors
-Values are

 ### Thermostat
 - `thermostat/`